Launch your tech mastery with us—your coding journey starts now!

 public class SelectionSort {

-// Function to perform Selection Sort
+// Selection Sort function

 public static void selectionSort(int[] arr) {